Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 - We have covered in detail the parts, characteristics, and process of C# methods.

-- I stepped you through two methods and volunteers stepped me though two methods.

-- I would love to say this is all you will need to know about methods, but we know that wouldnt be true.
+- I would like to say this is all you will need to know about methods, but we know that wouldnt be true.

-- When we learn about OOP, we will learn about virtual, abstract and override methods to name a few.
+- When you learn about OOP, you will learn about virtual, abstract and override methods to name a few.

-- We also will learn how important access levels are in mulitple class programs.
+- You also will learn how important access levels are in mulitple class programs.

 - As always the best way to learn about methods is to code code code.
 <style type="text/css">